devinsolutions/docker-taiga/README.md

 variables is the easiest way to extend the default configuration without the need duplicate contents on the configuration file.

-See `Dockerfile` to learn about the variables export by default and their significance.
+See `Dockerfile` to learn about the variables exported by default and their significance.

 #### Graceful shutdown